 left-hand side VS right-hand side – RHS is dearer

-annual spend/expenditure commitment – get a discount if you spend up big
+Color VS black and white – pay more for full-color annual spend/expenditure commitment – get a discount if you spend a big

-Now that you know what affects a newspaper advertisement’s price, you’re better prepared to decide where and how you want to spend your advertising dollar.
-If newspaper advertising seems beyond your budget, then it might be worth considering more cost-effective alternatives, such as online advertising.
+Now that you know what affects a newspaper advertisement’s price, you’re better prepared to decide where and how to spend your advertising dollars.
+If newspaper advertising seems beyond your budget, consider more cost-effective alternatives, such as online advertising.